vkhazin/elasticsearch-courseware/content/chapter-01/OneNodeSetupEx.md

 curl 'localhost:9200/ordering/_search?pretty=true&id:1'
 ```
 * Please review results - where are: doc id, document data, index name, type name, and search score?
+* Important: we are using a read-only file system until later into the course
+* Restarting virtual workstation or service restart resets all the data